BenjaminJohn/KeyBox/README.md

 # KeyBox
-A Dataverse solution to govern credentials.
+A Microsoft Dataverse solution to govern credentials.

 ## Features
  - Lets you store keys directly inside Dataverse, directly beside the customers they belong to